 - Inside information – Holiday shopping guidance is something a lot of guys gobble up before they buy.
 Run feature articles and blog posts focusing on each person a guy may be shopping for, such as Mom, the wife, or children.
 Product reviews, customer testimonials, and feature comparison charts all beckon to the eShopping male.
 Creating content to use as guest posts on websites popular with men brings all kinds of other benefits besides catching a guy’s eye.

 - Upgraded shipping options – Men are notorious for last minute shopping and they’d rather do it online than brave the crowds offline.
 Be sure to feature the fact that you offer fast shipping options so it’s clear at a glance that your website is where a guy needs to be.
 Consider including an “order by _____ to receive before December 25th” notation.

 - Gift wrapping – A task cited as “most hated” by plenty of men, gift wrapping options like those offered by Amazon are very popular.

 - Make it easy to find you – The vast majority of men won’t go much further than the first page of search results if at all possible.
 Now is the time to consider search, social and mobile advertising.
 Don’t forget to target men in your ad’s, such as headlines featuring your gift guides or fast shipping.
 Try your hand at male-targeted advertising humour.

 - Lurk around social media – I see many men desperately seeking help on social media, be it gift suggestions or the inability to find a specific item.
-Use social media tools, such as Canada’s HootSuite, to listen in on cries for help on social media.
+Use social media tools to listen in on cries for help on social media.
 For example, guys often post specific items they’re looking for on Twitter or Facebook.
 You can ride in on your virtual white horse to save them, by replying that you carry the item or by offering a suitable alternative.

 What are your plans to bring in the boys this holiday season?
 We’d love to hear your ideas in the comments below.